Principle 2. The Principle of Action and Reaction. Fourth Week.

 Last time: Compulsions

 Over the last three weeks we focused on the general structure and implications of the principle, how it played out (or didn’t, or could have) in the past and in the present.
-This week we look at what it could mean in the future.
-Can I discover where this principle might be helpful in situations I imagine I will be facing?
+This week we look at what it could mean in the future, and explore how this principle might prove helpful in those situations I imagine I will be facing.

 Here’s some raw material that I hope you will find useful in your own reflections.